 - 46 day-at-the-capitol events were held, engaging more than 3,500 ACS CAN volunteers and staff.

 - 26,000 people joined ACS CAN through Relay For Life events, with nearly 200 Relay events being recognized as ACS CAN Club events for recruiting more than 40 members each.

 Those are just a few of the many achievements highlighted in in the report.

-We encourage you to share the report with colleagues, volunteers, corporate partners, and others to increase awareness and understanding of the role of advocacy in helping to achieve the American Cancer Society's mission to save lives, celebrate lives, and lead the fight for a world without cancer.
+We encourage you to share the report with colleagues, other volunteers, corporate partners, and others to increase awareness and understanding of the role of advocacy in helping to achieve the American Cancer Society's mission to save lives, celebrate lives, and lead the fight for a world without cancer.